versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

   });
 ```

+* Go ahead and run the fiddle now

+### Explanation

 This time, we pass a few more settings to jQuery, such as the `POST` HTTP method, and, of course,
-a stringified DTO object with two properties that will overwrite those properties on the asset.
+a "stringified" DTO object with two properties that will overwrite those properties on the remote Story asset.
+If you examine the HTTP response using Chrome's Network tab, you'll notice also that the API's response
-Notice also that the response from the server contains just those two attributes.
+contains **just those two attributes**.

 Live JSFiddle: [VersionOne API: Barebones Editor Step 4: Issue a Barebones HTTP POST request to update a Story asset](http://jsfiddle.net/JoshGough/QMugh/)